mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/package-registry/index.md

     }
 }' > registry-options.json
 ```
-**Note:**  Customers should replace the value of `service-account-secret-path` with the appropriate in-deployment equivalent.
+**Note:**  Customers should replace the value of `service-account-secret-path` with the appropriate in-deployment equal.
 The value `dcos-registry-secret` used in this example is what the default installation of Package Registry creates.

 1. Install Package Registry:
     ```
     dcos package install package-registry --options=registry-options.json --yes
     ```
-1. Ensure Package Registry is the the first repostory to source from:
+1. Ensure Package Registry is the first repostory to source from:
     ```
     dcos package repo add --index=0 Registry https://registry.marathon.l4lb.thisdcos.directory/repo
     ```